jaszczur/vpn-controller/README.md

 VPN Controller
 ==============

-An application to manage local VPN connection.
+An application to manage local VPN connection written in Kotlin using Spring 5, Project Reactor and some other toys.

-*WARNING* It was created in order to check out Spring Boot and Project Reactor.
-Currently it is strictly tailored for my environment and has very limited functionality.
+**WARNING** The application was created in order to check out some fancy Java stuff.
+Currently it is tailored for my environment, has limited functionality and is buggy.

+Application exposes a REST API with following resources:
+* `GET /vpn/country/{code}`
+* `GET /vpn/country/{code}/sorted`
+* `GET /vpn/country/{code}/best`
+* `GET /vpn/active`
+* `GET /vpn/switch-to/better` - To be changed to PUT
+* `PUT /vpn/switch-to/country/{code}` - Not implemented yet

 TODO list
 ---------